 As with any form of exercise, there are some drawbacks.
 To get around these, combine your sessions with cardio and strength training two or three times a week, for a well-rounded fitness program.

 If you want to experience the benefits of Barre workouts without taking classes, click this link to read about the Supreme Toning Tower W/ Pilates & Barre.
-A Beverly Hills Fitness product, it is affordable, and it provide you with the benefits of Barre exercise in the comfort and convenience of your home.
+A Beverly Hills Fitness product, it is affordable, and it will provide you with the benefits of Barre exercise in the comfort and convenience of your home.